Tackling Finance in the Social Sector: From Fundraising to Impact Investment

-But the social sector has an advantage!
-Deep down, many funders, investors, and buyers want to know that their money is creating a positive impact on the world.
+The social sector has an advantage!
+In today’s society, there is a profound need to make the world a better place.
+Many funders, investors, and buyers want to know that their money is creating a positive impact on the world.
 We call these investors ‘Purchasers of Social Good.’
 After identifying and mapping these purchasers of social good, you can learn to build a solid financial plan—complete with research data, benchmarks and metrics—and present information to funders and investors in a way that inspires confidence and motivates action.

 This course challenges you to break free of old models of fundraising, and unleash the tools of business to make a case for investment in your innovative solutions and important work.

 “It may seem something simple.
 It’s just semantics: donation vs. investment.
 But I think to a millennial, who’s grown up in a very different world, one that’s more participatory because of the digital tools that we have, to them they want to feel like they’re making an investment.
 Not just that they’re investing their capital, but they’re investing emotionally.”

 – Amy Webb, Author and Founder of the Future Today Institute